Updated July 1, 2023

 5. Security Review or Security Auditing

 Security auditing or security review is a method of security testing is a security audit or review.
-Any mistake found during the review of each line of code or specification is accounted for by Security Audit.
+Security Audit accounts for any mistakes found while reviewing each line of code or specification.

 6. Ethical Hacking

 Ethical hacking is the polar opposite of penetration testing.
-Although automatic software attempts to exploit the device, ethical hacking is used to find security vulnerabilities.
-The aim is to infiltrate the app and attack it from inside.
+Ethical hackers employ ethical hacking to identify and uncover security vulnerabilities, while automatic software may attempt to exploit devices.
+The aim is to infiltrate the app and attack it from the inside.

 It involves breaking into an organization’s software programs.
 Unlike malicious hackers who steal for personal gain, the aim is to uncover device security vulnerabilities.